thorpej/nabu-figforth/nabu-comms.md

-If a write originates at or beyond the underlying storage object's end-of-file or therwise crosses the end-of-file, then the underlying storage object is implicitly enlarged to accommodate the write.
-For writes that originate beyond end-of-file, the region between the old end-of-file and the newly-written region shall be implicitly zero-filled.
+If a write originates at or beyond the underlying storage object's end-of-file or therwise crosses the end-of-file, then the underlying storage object SHOULD be implicitly enlarged to accommodate the write.
+For writes that originate beyond end-of-file, the region between the old end-of-file and the newly-written region MUST be implicitly zero-filled.
+If a server implementation does not support extending the underlying storage object, then the server MUST return an error without performing the write operation.

 ### GET-DATE-TIME